ncredinburgh/tomcat-external-propertysource/README.md

 This library provides a [Tomcat Property Source](https://tomcat.apache.org/tomcat-7.0-doc/api/org/apache/tomcat/util/IntrospectionUtils.PropertySource.html) that reads property values from an external file.

-### NEW in v1.1

-It is now possible to have encrypted property values stored in the property file and have Tomcat decrypt them in memory on startup.
-See [Encryption Support](encryption.md) for more details.

 Getting Started
 ---------------
 ### Download the Library